Alan Rouse

 Alan Paul Rouse (19 December 1951 – 10 August 1986) was the first British climber to reach the summit of the second highest mountain in the world, K2, but died on the descent.

 Education

 Rouse was born in Wallasey and began climbing at the age of 15, soon climbing many of the most difficult routes in North Wales.
 He attended Birkenhead School from 1963 to 1970 and Emmanuel College, Cambridge until 1973.
 At Cambridge he was distracted from his studies by climbing and by his hedonistic life-style.
-He was a highly sociable, but heavy drinker; by his own admission he was a 'womaniser', and liked to 'live on the edge'.
+He was highly sociable, but a heavy drinker; by his own admission he was a 'womaniser', and liked to 'live on the edge'.
 As a result, he only managed to gain an ordinary pass degree in Mathematics, despite showing early promise in the subject.
 On leaving Cambridge he worked periodically in teaching but was often away on climbing expeditions.

 Mountaineering

 Rouse was an outstanding technical rock climber, one of the best of his generation.
 His ascents of 'The Beatnik' on Helsby, and his solo ascent of 'The Boldest' on Clogwyn Du'r Arddu marked him out as an exceptional talent.
 He was a member of a group of contemporaries (including Cliff Phillips, Eric Jones, Pete Minks, 'Richard' McHardy) whose competitive spirit pushed them to solo the hardest routes of the day.

 Rouse (with Minks) was considered to have raised the standards at Gogarth sea cliffs with the ascent of Positron in 1971.

 His soloing was not confined to Wales, nor was it always successful.
 An attempt on the American Route on South Face of the Aiguille du Fou failed when a small piton being used for aid pulled near the summit.
 Although he fell only 5 metres, Rouse broke his ankle and was forced to make 17 abseils down the entire route, for much of the time using only his knees.

 Rouse eventually became a professional mountaineer, lecturing, guiding, writing and acting as an adviser to the outdoor equipment trade.
 He moved to Sheffield in easy reach of the rocks of the Peak District.
 Rouse became a highly experienced climber in places as far afield as Scotland, North Wales, Patagonia, Peru, the Alps, the Andes, New Zealand and Nepal.
 He was also elected vice-president of the British Mountaineering Council.

 In 1980, Rouse, Dr Michael Ward and Chris Bonington were among the few Europeans to visit the high mountains of China, reopening some of these to foreign mountaineers.
 In the winter of 1980–81, Rouse led a British expedition to attempt Mount Everest by the west ridge, without using oxygen or Sherpas.
 The trip was not successful, but in the summer of 1981 he climbed Kongur Tagh, a hitherto unclimbed peak in western China, with Bonington, Joe Tasker and Peter Boardman.